michael8rown/ansible/README.md

 `1_pre_install.sh` does some of the usual housekeeping I perform before beginning, such as checking internet connection and running `timedatectl`.
 (NOTE: Checking internet is actually unncessary; if you don't have an internet connection, you wouldn't be able to install `git` above.)

-You are also instructed to format the disk using `cfdisk /dev/disk`, and you are offered a recommended structure.
-The pattern I always use is
+You are also instructed to format the disk using (for example) `cfdisk /dev/vda`, and you are offered a recommended structure.
+The pattern I always use is:

 * select `gpt` as the format
 * create an EFI boot device at `/dev/vda1`